 In addition to the U.S. and foreign statutory rules for the taxation of foreign income of U.S. persons and U.S. income of foreign persons, bilateral income tax treaties limit the amount of income tax that may be imposed by one treaty partner on residents of the other treaty partner.
 Treaties also contain provisions governing the creditability of taxes imposed by the treaty country in which income was earned in computing the amount of tax owed to the other country by its residents with respect to such income.
 Treaties further provide procedures under which inconsistent positions taken by the treaty countries with respect to a single item of income or deduction may be mutually resolved by the two countries.

 The preferred tax treaty policies of the United States have been expressed from time to time in model treaties and agreements.
 The Organization for Economic Cooperation and Development (the “OECD”) also has published model tax treaties.
 In addition, the United Nations has published a model treaty for use between developed and developing countries.
-The Treasury Department, which together with the State Department is responsible for negotiating tax treaties.
-The OECD has published a model income tax treaty (“the OECD model”).
+The Treasury Department, together with the State Department, is responsible for negotiating tax treaties.
 The United Nations has also published a model income tax treaty (“the U.N. model”).

 The OECD, the U.N., and the U.S. models reflect a standardization of terms that serves as a useful starting point in treaty negotiations.
 However, issues may arise between the United States and a particular country that of necessity cannot be addressed with a model provision.
 Because a treaty functions as a bridge between two actual tax systems, one or both of the parties to the negotiations may seek to diverge from the models to account for specific features of a particular tax system.